-90. Similarly and to protect the interests of Demands (i.e., future Channeled Asbestos Claims), the Asbestos Trust Agreement provides that the Future Claimants' Representative, "shall serve in a fiduciary capacity, representing the interests of the holders of future Channeled Asbestos Claims for the purposes of protecting the rights of such persons."
+96. Similarly and to protect the interests of Demands (i.e., future Channeled Asbestos Claims), the Asbestos Trust Agreement provides that the Future Claimants' Representative, "shall serve in a fiduciary capacity, representing the interests of the holders of future Channeled Asbestos Claims for the purposes of protecting the rights of such persons."
 And, likewise, the Future Claimants' Representative does not have any "fiduciary obligations or duties to any party other than holders of future Channeled Asbestos Claims."
-55

-91. This framework includes adequate mechanisms designed to avoid conflicts amongst the various fiduciaries to protect the interests of all Channeled Asbestos Claimants (both the holders of present Channeled Asbestos Claims and future Demands).
-In addition, while the Trustees must, in certain instances, consult with the Trust Advisory Committee and the Future Claimants' Representative, the Asbestos Trust Agreement only requires the Trustees to obtain their
+97. This framework includes adequate mechanisms designed to avoid conflicts amongst the various fiduciaries to protect the interests of all Channeled Asbestos Claimants (both the holders of present Channeled Asbestos Claims and future Demands).
+There is no legal or factual basis on which this Court could or should assume that the selected fiduciaries will fail to comply with their fiduciary duties.
+In addition, while the Trustees must, in certain instances, consult with the Trust Advisory Committee and the Future Claimants' Representative, the Asbestos Trust Agreement only requires the Trustees to obtain their consent on items necessary to protect the divergent interests of their constituencies.66 This does not create a conflict, it creates rights in favor of each of these fiduciaries to serve their respective constituencies.